probcomp/metaprob/doc/language.md

 immutable traces are maps.
 There are a few procedures for controlling
 mutability:

-* `(make-mutable t)`  - if t is immutable, returns a nonrecursive mutable copy of t, otherwise returns t
+* `(to-mutable t)`  - if t is immutable, returns a nonrecursive mutable copy of t, otherwise returns t
-* `(make-immutable t)`  - if t is mutable, returns a nonrecursive immutable copy of t, otherwise returns t
+* `(to-immutable t)`  - if t is mutable, returns a nonrecursive immutable copy of t, otherwise returns t

 ### Procedures